hron/disallow-focused-git-hook/README.md

 disallow-focused-specs
 ======================

 Tired of commit messages like "Remove @focus."?
-Consider to add this git hook into your repository to setup git to warn you about committing focused specs or cucumber scenarios.
+Consider adding this git hook into your repository to setup git to warn you about committing focused specs or cucumber scenarios.